-#1 Aligned with E/S characteristics: at least 98% of the Fund's investments have an ESG Scoring and are intended to achieve the characteristics environmental or social that it promotes, in accordance with the binding elements of the investment strategy. "#2 Other": correspond to investments that are outside the scope of minimum limit of 90% integrating environmental and social characteristics.
-ESG analysis complete may not have been completed.
+#1 Aligned with E/S characteristics: at least 100% of the Fund's investments have an ESG Scoring and are intended to achieve the characteristics environmental or social that it promotes, in accordance with the binding elements of the investment strategy. "#2 Other: none of investments correspond to investments that are outside the scope of minimum limit of 90% integrating environmental and social characteristics.